NicHub/mpu9250-esp32/README.md

 The calculation of Euler angles has a Gimbal lock problem.
 If you want to see it:

-- Open the *threejs* and the *dials" pages side by side.
+- Open the *threejs* and the *dials* pages side by side.
 - Find the orientation of the MPU9250 that makes all 3 dials vertical (at 12 o’clock).
-- Rotate the MPU only around X and then only around Z and check the output in both *threejs* and *dials" windows.
+- Rotate the MPU only around X and then only around Z and check the output in both *threejs* and *dials* windows.
 They should show consistent results.
 - Rotate the MPU around Y only and you’ll see that the results are OK in *threejs* but not in *dials*.
 This is because *threejs* uses quaternions and *dials* uses Euler angles.